 Earth’s temperatures in 2015 were the hottest ever recorded (source: NASA).
 Why does this matter?
 Because a change of even 1 degree Fahrenheit – which may sound small – can upset the delicate balance of ecosystems, and affect plants and animals that inhabit them.

-A solution: use forest conservation to directly lower carbon emissions and combat climate change.
+Learn More: See how we're using forest conservation to directly lower carbon emissions and combat climate change.

 Changing Landscapes and Wildlife Habitat